FOREX-Dollar nears pandemic peaks as investors seek safety

 "The dollar is 'quality carry,'" they added.
 "The dollar also offers more yield than any of the other safe haven FX alternatives."

-Still, safety flows have also supported the yen JPY=EBS, which lifted away from recent lows to a one-week high of 126.96 and overnight enjoyed its best day on the struggling British pound in more than two years GBPJPY=.
+"With trimmed mean inflation already higher than at the start of previous tightening cycles, the Reserve Bank of Australia may opt for a 50 bp hike at its June meeting," said Marcel Thieliant at Capital Economics.

-The Bank of Japan meets on Wednesday and Thursday and markets see some risk of adjustment to forecasts or even policy changes to try and arrest the yen's recent tumble.
+Elsewhere the stronger dollar dented an attempted bounce for the yen JPY=EBS, which had seen some support from safety flows and positioning for the risk of a policy shift.
+The yen last traded about 0.3% lower at 127.60 per dollar.

-Japanese Prime Minister Fumio Kishida played down such a risk on Tuesday.
+The Bank of Japan meets on Wednesday and Thursday and markets see some risk of adjustment to forecasts or even policy changes to try and arrest the currency's recent weakness.

 Sterling GBP=D3, which has dropped more than 2% on the dollar this week as soft retail sales data has prompted a re-think of Britain's rates outlook, hit a fresh 21-month low of $1.2560 on Wednesday.

-Bitcoin BTC=BTSP, sold overnight as investors dumped risky assets, hovered near a six-week low at $38,228.
+Bitcoin BTC=BTSP, sold on Tuesday as investors dumped risky assets, hovered near a six-week low at $38,430.

 World FX rateshttps://tmsnrt.rs/2RBWI5E